chrissouk-001/error-message-translator/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+> **⚠️ Research Notice**: This project is for research purposes to evaluate how Large Language Models (LLMs) perform on software development projects.
+Everyone is welcome to contribute to this repository as part of this research test.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our